 This is a complex mix of physical, emotional and behavioral changes that occur in a mother after giving birth.
 It is a serious condition, affecting about 10% of new mothers.
 Symptoms range from mild to severe depression and may appear within days of delivery or gradually, perhaps up to a year later.
 Symptoms may last from a few weeks to a year.

 An illness that prevents people from being able to distinguish between the real world and the imaginary world.
 Symptoms include hallucinations (seeing or hearing things that aren’t really there), delusions (false beliefs), irrational thoughts and fears.

 A mental illness that causes a person to have distorted thinking, hallucinations and a reduced ability to feel normal emotions.

-Is an illness that manifests itself in the person harming themselves in order to express their severe anxieties.
+An illness that manifests itself in the person harming themself in order to express their severe anxieties.
 It is a way of coping with severe stress and very difficult situations.
 Often this is an attempt to take away the distress they are feeling.
 It is not an attention seeking behaviour, or necessarily a suicide attempt.

 This information does not constitute as medical advice, but is for information only.
 It is important to consult your GP if you are concerned or have any questions regarding your mental health.

-Did you know that 1 in 4 people experience some kind of mental health problem in any one year and depression is on its way to being the 2nd largest health problem worldwide, just behind heart disease and ahead of cancer?
+Did you know that one in four people experience some kind of mental health and wellbeing problem in any one year and depression is on its way to being the second largest health problem worldwide, just behind heart disease and ahead of cancer?

-Here are 10 top tips for looking after your mental health from the Mental Health Foundation:
+Here are 10 top tips for looking after your mental health and wellbeing from the Mental Health Foundation: